mehradabd/hellofresh-interview/README.md

 This is the repository for the Python assignment of the position Junior Data Engineer at HelloFresh

 ### Code information
-- The script written first extracts the recipes that include "Chili" or any misspelling word related to "Chili" using regular expression.
+- The script written first extracts the recipes that include "Chili" or any misspelling word related to "Chili" using regular expressions.
 - The script then adds a "difficulty" column that measures the difficulty of a recipe in terms of the time it takes to cook and prepare the recipe.
 This task is done using pandas library.